[symon]

 instances in a LAN.

-user.
-This behaviour is not strictly needed for the cpu, mem, mbuf, disk
+_symon user.
+This behaviour is not strictly needed for the cpu, mem,

-debug and interface probes as these will work even when symon is started
+mbuf, disk debug and interface probes as these will work even when symon

 The options: